infinum/eightshift-docs/website/blog/2024-03-07-using-inner-blocks.md

 Please note that the block names must include the block namespace! (`eightshift-boilerplate` by default, check in Global manifest)

-Now you need to pass the alllowed blocks attribute into the `InnerBlocks` component In the `{block-name}-editor.js` file.
+Now you need to pass the allowed blocks attribute into the `InnerBlocks` component In the `{block-name}-editor.js` file.
 Here’s an example of the code related only to the inner blocks:

 ```jsx
 import { InnerBlocks } from '@wordpress/block-editor';